FAQLast modified: April 7, 2019

 Q. How was New Game Network created?

 We wanted to create a gaming site that could be a resource for gamers who seek quality reviews by folks who are not only players themselves, but also great writers.
 We are dedicated to this project and hope to keep supporting it for a long time to come.
 While our opinions are ultimately personal, similarly to your opinion being your own, we are free of pressure from any parent company or advertisers to produce any specific content.
-We are an independent website, a fairly rare occurance in this industry, and plan to remain that way.
+We are an independent website, a fairly rare occurrence in this industry, and plan to remain that way.
 If you'd like to find out a little more about our roots, feel free to read the relevant articles.
-We've also got a Wiki page created by a few fans.
+Most recently, we celebrated 10 years since coming online, and shared a few words.

 Q. What do the overall game ratings mean?